steedos/help/en-us/api/instances.md

 }
 ```

-#### Submit instance to next step
+#### Submit request to next step

-Permission: Only the submitter can submit instance to the next step.
+Permission: Only the submitter can submit request instance to the next step.

 Request:
 ```bash